 class privacyidea.lib.eventhandler.requestmangler.RequestManglerEventHandler An Eventhandler needs to return a list of actions, which it can handle.

-It returns an identifier, which can be used in the eventhandlig definitions
+It returns an identifier, which can be used in the eventhandlig definitions description = 'This event handler can modify the parameters in the request.'

 This method returns a dictionary of allowed actions and possible options in this handler module.